 MATH 1314 (MATH 1314) College Algebra (3-0).
-In-depth study and applications of polynomial, rational,
+In-depth study and applications of polynomial, rational, radical, exponential and logarithmic functions and systems of equations using matrices.
+Additional topics such as sequences, series, probability, and conics may be included.

 MATH 1316 (MATH 1316) Plane Trigonometry (3-0).
 In-depth study and application of trigonometry including definitions, identities, inverse functions, solutions of equations, graphing, and solving triangles.
 Additional topics such as vectors, polar coordinates and parametric equations may be included.
 Prerequisite: Math 1314 or consent of instructor.